Castaneda leads Akron against Wright State after 23-point game

 Wright State Raiders (5-5, 0-2 Horizon) at Akron Zips (5-4)

-The Raiders have gone 1-1 away from home.
+The Raiders are 1-1 on the road.
 Wright State leads the Horizon with 15.0 assists.
-Trey Calvin paces the Raiders with 5.2.
+Trey Calvin leads the Raiders with 5.2.

-TOP PERFORMERS: Castaneda is scoring 18.4 points per game and averaging 4.2 rebounds for the Zips.
-Freeman is averaging 12.7 points and 9.7 rebounds while shooting 57.5% for Akron.
+TOP PERFORMERS: Castaneda is shooting 38.9% and averaging 18.4 points for the Zips.
+Trendon Hankerson is averaging 1.9 made 3-pointers for Akron.

-Tim Finke averages 1.5 made 3-pointers per game for the Raiders, scoring 9.1 points while shooting 29.4% from beyond the arc.
-Calvin is averaging 17 points and 5.2 assists for Wright State.
+Calvin is shooting 45.8% and averaging 17.0 points for the Raiders.
+Amari Davis is averaging 12.9 points for Wright State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.